 If a member of the public would like to receive a copy of the Committees Decision, he/she must request a copy of the Decision from the Secretary-Treasurer in writing.

 The Committee of Adjustment's Decision does not become final until 20 days from the public hearing for minor variance applications and 20 days from the mailing of the Decisions for consent applications, provided that no appeals have been received.

-When filing an appeal to the Ontario Municipal Board, please note there will be a charge of $300.00 (a cheque made payable to the Minister of Finance) and there will be an additional Town of Georgina administration fee of $165.00, (cheque made payable to Town of Georgina) made at the time of the appeal submission to the Committee of Adjustment.
+When filing an appeal to the Ontario Land Tribunal (OLT), there is a charge of $400 (a cheque made payable to the Minister of Finance), and there will be an additional Town of Georgina administration fee of $323, (cheque made payable to Town of Georgina) payable at the time of the appeal submission to the Committee of Adjustment.